texhex/Euphoria66/README.md

 ![soda fountain](https://github.com/texhex/Euphoria66/raw/master/img/sodafountain.png)

 Feel more like dancing, or are you into games?
 We also have eight jukebot, and two arcades for you to enjoy.
 There are also eight beach chairs, but because of [technical](https://forums.kleientertainment.com/klei-bug-tracker/oni/beach-chair-preventing-sleep-r23276/) [issues](https://forums.kleientertainment.com/klei-bug-tracker/oni/dupes-dont-go-to-sleep-and-sit-in-beach-chair-all-night-instead-r22972/) we were forced to close them for now.

 ![beach chair](https://github.com/texhex/Euphoria66/raw/master/img/beachchair.png)

 Of course, we have private bedrooms, all equipped with comfy beds, so that you can start your next cycle fully rested.

 ---

+## Open topics

+* The colony has access to both domestic and wild Sleet Wheat and this needs to be balanced

+* The oil biom is way to hot and needs to be cooled.
+I'm still searching for the right solution for it

+* The oil currently processed is not reneable.
+Oil wells are build, but I have no idea if there is enough oil at the end

 ## Mods used